crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 * Professional associations: ACM Code of Ethics (2018), IEEE standards/guidelines (IEEE Cybersecurity Initiative, IEEE Certified Ethical Hacker (CEH) resources), IEEE code of ethics, IEEE code of conduct.
 * Professional licensing/accreditation bodies: Professional Engineers Ontario (PEO)/PEO code of ethics, Canadian Engineering Accreditation Board (CEAB), Canadian Information Processing Society (CIPS).

-This section explores the professional ethics of ethical hackers as stipulated/enriched in well established and widely accepted industry and professional certification authorities.
+This section explores the professional ethics of ethical hackers as stipulated/enriched in several key **formal** codes of ethical conduct

-ethical hackers abide by **formal and conventional** professional ethical standards or codes of ethical conduct.

-**formal** codes of ethical conduct **(professional ethics of ethical hackers)** -Professionalism as grounded in university training -Professionalism as grounded in industry standards
+-Professionalism as grounded in university training -Professionalism as grounded in industry standards and

-**conventional** codes of ethical conduct (professional ethical values) are discussed under the concept of **Ethical hackers are trustworthy**.
+**conventional** codes of ethical conduct.
 -Professionalism as grounded in industry conventions

 #### Professionalism as grounded in university training